Political positions of Michael Bloomberg: Education

-Bloomberg replaced New York City's school board set up by the state of New York with a setup providing direct mayoral control over public education.
-This was criticized by some, such as former U.S. Assistant Secretary of Education Diane Ravitch who has argued that mayoral control led to further privatization of education.
+Bloomberg replaced New York City's school board set up by the state of New York with a set-up providing direct mayoral control over public education.
+This was criticized by some, such as former U.S. Assistant Secretary of Education Diane Ravitch, who has argued that mayoral control led to further privatization of education.
 Bloomberg states that he raised the salaries of teachers by fifteen percent while boosting test scores and graduation rates.
 Some, such as the United Federation of Teachers, dispute these claims, criticizing Bloomberg for including things that do not show up on a paycheck, such as increased spending on teachers' pensions and healthcare, which they say inflate the amount teachers' salaries were raised; they also accuse him of exaggerating the boost in graduation rates and the role his administration played in it, pointing out that New York City's graduation rates still far lagged behind the rest of New York State.

 Bloomberg opposes social promotion, stating that students should be promoted only when they are adequately prepared for the next grade level.
 Some educators disagree, however, arguing that leaving children behind stigmatizes them as failures, only to face failure again as they repeat the grade.
 He favors after-school programs to help students who are behind.
 As mayor, Bloomberg strengthened the cellphone ban in schools.
 In Los Angeles, Bloomberg waded into the controversy over the proliferation of charter schools, donating over $1 million to elect pro-charter school board candidates opposed by United Teachers of Los Angeles (UTLA).

 Environment

 During his second term as the mayor of New York City, Bloomberg unveiled PlaNYC: A Greener, Greater New York on April 22, 2007, to fight global warming, protect the environment and prepare for the projected 1 million additional people expected to be living in the city by the year 2030.

 Under PlaNYC, in just six years New York City reduced citywide greenhouse gas emissions by 19% since 2005 and was on track to achieve a 30% reduction ahead of the PlaNYC 2030 goal.
 In October 2007, as part of PlaNYC, Bloomberg launched the Million Trees NYC initiative, which aimed to plant and care for one million trees throughout the city in the next decade.
 In November 2015, New York City planted its one millionth tree, two years ahead of the original 10-year schedule.

 In 2008, Bloomberg convened the New York City Panel on Climate Change (NPCC), an effort to prepare the city for global warming (climate change).
-In 2012, Travel + Leisure readers voted New York City the "Dirtiest American City," for having the most extant litter.
 Bloomberg has been involved in motivating other cities to make changes and has spoken about reducing carbon dioxide emissions, using cleaner and more efficient fuels, using congestion pricing in New York City, and encouraging public transportation.